Editors

 name) by

 "Small Team Software".
-This one has 25 buttons across the top.
+This one has 25 buttons across the top, which is

 The company has gone out of business, but you can still get